One-Time Close Loans | FHA and VA Construction Loans

 A clear set of architectural drawings with floor plans, showing all dimensions and outside elevations, as well as drawings of the exterior needs to be provided in the final plans and specifications.
 The contractor will have to provide further details regarding the type of materials which will go into the construction of the home; wood shingle or lightweight tile roofing; brick or stone exterior.

-Apply Now for Your One-Time Close Constuction Loan
+Learn About the One-Time Close Constuction Loan

 "Appraising a home that's not yet built is tricky, but it can be done by professional appraisers when they have detailed plans from the builder."